LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Integrations/Integrations.md

 1. In the bot, click **Integrations**.
 2. In the left panel, move your mouse over the integration name, and click the <img style="width:25px" src="img/ConvoBuilder/icon_ellipsis.png"> icon that appears.
 3. Click **Delete Integration**, and then click **Yes** in the confirmation dialog that appears.

-### Display integration data in an interaction

-For information on how to take the data that's retrieved by an integration call and stored in custom data fields, and display it in a bot interaction, see [here](conversation-builder-interactions-interaction-basics.html#display-variables-in-interactions).